 The following is an example of including a disco extension in the IQ result sent by a Multi-User Chat room.

 In general, the XMPP Standards Foundation may choose to define at most one FORM_TYPE for each service discovery identity (category+type) registered with the XMPP Registrar.
 In addition, particular applications may define application-specific FORM_TYPEs as well, and one entity may have multiple service discovery identities (e.g., an XMPP server might also function as a publish-subscribe service).
 Therefore, it is possible (and allowed) for a single service discovery result to contain multiple service discovery extension elements (potentially up to two elements for each identity).
-However, in practice it is unlikely that any given service discovery result will contain more than one service discovery extension element.

 Applications SHOULD ensure that information disclosed in a disco extension is appropriate for discovery by any entity on the network.